 - White-labeled with your logo and branding in both email and Business App.

-This article breaks down each section of the Executive Report in an easy to understand format, from the default beginning to end.
+This article breaks down each section of the Executive Report in an easy-to-understand format, from the default beginning to end.
 This resource is here to help you and your clients better use and understand the Executive Report.

 Table of Contents

-Configure your client reporting
+Configure your client reporting.

-Set your email defaults for new users
+Set your email defaults for new users.

 By sending your clients an email notification about their Executive Report, you are prompting them to visit and engage with their Business App, understand where they are performing well and where they should improve, and from there they can take the proper actions, such as an upgrade to a paid product or service with you.

 When a client receives an automatic notification that their Executive Report is ready, they’ll receive a personalized email that identifies the business’s highlights and areas for opportunities.
 This will prompt the client to see where they are winning and what areas need improvement.
-The CTA is for the client to view their Executive Report, which re-directs them to their Executive Report in their Business App.
+The call-to-action is for the client to view their Executive Report, which re-directs them to their Executive Report in their Business App.
 They do not need a login to view their Executive Report, but if they click on any button within their Business App, the client will be prompted to log in.

 Change user notification settings in bulk

-Configure your clients’ Executive Report experience
+Configure your clients’ Executive Report experience.

 Viewing and Understanding the Executive Report